Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Consistency conditions by imposing Hermicity

-It is worth noting that Eq. (\ref{eq:Ermakov}) is the Ermakov equation governing the scaling factor in scale-invariant dynamics, emerging when the interactions of particles have given scaling properties~\cite{delcampo16,gritsev2010scaling,Castin04}.
-Similarly, Eq.~(\ref{eq:phi-b-rep}) is the corresponding phase angle under scale invariance.
-However, it is important to note two differences from the previous literature~\cite{delcampo16,gritsev2010scaling,Castin04}: {(i) First, previously an additional condition $\dot{b}(0)=0$ is introduced.
-Here we only impose the condition $b(0)=1$ for the Ermakov equation and $\dot{b}(0)$ can be arbitrary. (ii) Secondly, in the Ermakov equation discussed by the previous literature, it is assumed that $\Omega_0\equiv\Omega(0)$ is always equal to $\omega_0\equiv \omega(0)$.
+with the initial condition $b(0)=1$.
+Remarkably, Eq. (\ref{eq:Ermakov}) is the celebrated Ermakov equation governing the dynamics of the scaling factor in scale-invariant quantum many-body evolution, emerging when the interactions of particles have given scaling properties~\citep{delcampo16,gritsev2010scaling,Castin04}.
+However, as we shall discuss in Sec.~\ref{sec:Effective-dynamics}, although the effective scale-invariant dynamics also appears here, the interactions need not be restricted to a given scaling dimension.

+Let us remark on some differences with previous approaches in the literature~\cite {delcampo16,gritsev2010scaling,Castin04}. (i) Works on scale invariance consider $\dot{b}(0)=0$ when the initial state is stationary.
+Here we only impose the condition $b(0)=1$ for the Ermakov equation, and $\dot{b}(0)$ can be arbitrary. (ii) In the Ermakov equation discussed by the previous literature, it is assumed that $\Omega_{0}\equiv\Omega(0)$ is always equal to $\omega_{0}\equiv\omega(0)$.
 Here, such a constraint does not necessarily hold.
-As we shall discuss in detail in Sec.~\ref{sec:Quench-dynamics}, if we further impose $\dot{b}(0)=0$ and $\Omega_0=\omega_0$ together with the conditions for $\eta(t)$ at $t=0$, we obtain $\mathscr{H}(0)\Psi(0)=0$, i.e., at time $t=0$, the TDJA is also an eigenstate of the corresponding parent Hamiltonian, which is always a requirement for finding the counterdiabatic driving for scale-invariant dynamics, as discussed previously \cite{delcampo2013shortcuts,deffner2014classical}.
-We emphasize that in our discussion here, the initial time $t_0$ is not necessarily zero.} In fact, both Eq.~(\ref{eq:Psi-TDJastrow}) and the interaction in Eq.~(\ref{eq:TDPHJ}) can break, in general, scale-invariance.
+As we shall discuss in detail in Sec.~\ref{sec:Effective-dynamics}, if we further impose $\dot{b}(0)=0$ and $\Omega_{0}=\omega_{0}$ together with the conditions for $\eta(t)$ at $t=0$, we obtain $\hat{\mathscr{H}}(0)\Psi(0)=0$, i.e., at time $t=0$, the TDJA is also an eigenstate of the corresponding parent Hamiltonian, which is always a requirement for finding the counterdiabatic driving for scale-invariant dynamics, as discussed previously \citep{delcampo2013shortcuts,deffner2014classical}.
+We emphasize that in our discussion, the initial time $t_{0}$ is not necessarily zero.
+In fact, both Eq.~(\ref{eq:Psi-TDJastrow}) and the interaction in Eq.~(\ref{eq:TDPHJ}) can break, in general, scale-invariance.
 As we shall see subsequently, both scale-invariant and non-scale-invariant dynamics follow naturally from our results.

+Finally, we shall refer to $b(t)$ along with $\eta(t)$ and $\gamma(t)$ [defined in Sec.~\ref{subsec:The-logarithmic-hyperbolic-model}], as the fundamental parameters that govern the exact many-body dynamics and regard other time-dependent parameters as secondary given that they can be derived from the former.
+Throughout this work, while the time-dependent parent Hamiltonian~(\ref{eq:TDPHJ}) may contain both types of parameters, we shall express the generic time-dependent Jastrow ansatz~(\ref{eq:TD-Jastrow}) mainly in terms of the fundamental parameters.
+To this goal, Eq.~(\ref{eq:TD-Jastrow}) can be rewritten as